 And remember that simply offering more is also not the solution for APMs — no one wants to be confronted with 20 different options at the checkout.
 Adjusting your strategy to include a new payment method may mean retiring one that's no longer serving you.

-Your business goals are important when you’re developing an APM strategy.
-Ultimately, though, it's your customers' expectations that must also be kept front of mind.
-You should be making it as convenient as possible for them to pay.
+Your business goals are important when you’re developing a payment acceptance strategy.
+Ultimately, it's your customers' expectations that must also be kept front of mind.
+You should be making it as convenient as possible for them to pay, and that should inform your selection of online payment system features.

 For some of your customers, BNPL allows them to spend more and break their payments into smaller installments.
 For others, loyalty programs that are offered by Alipay give an incentive to pay online for everyday items.
 And, if mobile is your primary sales channel, then digital wallets offer the most seamless checkout experience for customers.